dghuuloc/CS.Teach/Python/README.md

 # Output: {'e', 'o', 'i'}
 ```
 ### Tuple Comprehension (Generator Expression):
-**Definition:** While Python does not have tuple comprehensions, you can create a tuple by using a generator expression, which is similar in syntax to a comprehension but uses parentheses instead of square brackets.
+**Definition:** _While Python does not have tuple comprehensions_, you can create a tuple by using a **generator expression**, which is similar in syntax to a comprehension but uses parentheses instead of square brackets.
 This generates items one at a time and is more memory efficient.
 ```python
 # Syntax:
 (expression for item in iterable if condition)